Election 2020: The Covid 19 coronavirus campaign that sometimes went off-piste - NZ Herald

 Peters' response speaks for itself:

 "Sit down, sit down, sit down.
 We've got someone who obviously got an education in America: 220,000 people have died in the United States.
-There are 8 million cases to date.
+There are eight million cases to date.
 We've got 79,000 cases reported in India.
-And here is somebody who gets up and says the earth is flat.
+And here is somebody who gets up and says the Earth is flat.
 Sorry, sunshine.
 Wrong place."

 The photo ops